sjain1992/awesome-tech/docs/jvm-mem.md

 - [cubrid.org: How to Tune Java Garbage Collection](http://www.cubrid.org/blog/dev-platform/how-to-tune-java-garbage-collection)
 - [DZone: Revisiting the Advanced Theories of ‘Java Garbage Collection’ 🌟🌟🌟](https://dzone.com/articles/revisiting-the-advanced-theories-of-java-garbage-c)
 - [DZone: Understanding the Java Memory Model and Garbage Collection 🌟🌟🌟](https://dzone.com/articles/understanding-the-java-memory-model-and-the-garbag) In this article we will try to understand the Java memory model and how garbage collection works.
 In this article I have used JDK8 Oracle Hot Spot 64 bit JVM.
 First let me depict the different memory areas available for Java processes.
+- [DZone: Memory Leaks and Java Code](https://dzone.com/articles/memory-leak-andjava-code) When you aren't using objects, but they aren't touched by GC, a memory leak happens.
+Here are six ways memory leaks happen to look for and avoid.

 [![dzone_howto_troubleshoot_cpu_java](images/dzone_howto_troubleshoot_cpu_java.png)](https://dzone.com/articles/troubleshoot-sudden-cpu-spikes)